PLASTIC FREE JANUARY – TIP #13

 How quickly does bamboo toothbrush biodegrade?

-Over the past few years we’ve added a few bamboo handles to our bio-test patch, used them as garden markers and added them out compost bin.
+Over the past few years we’ve added a few bamboo handles to our bio-test patch, used them as garden markers and added them to our compost bin.
 And we can happily report that these bamboo toothbrushes do indeed break down naturally, no matter where they are placed.
 Another 10/10 result!

 As you can see from the images the above, the bamboo toothbrush was placed into the ground with the (animal hair) bristles exposed.
 The bamboo brush handle that was in direct contact with the ground has broken down quicker than when left in the open air.
 Now over six months later the only part of the toothbrush remaining is the head, which was the part sticking out of the ground.